jwpconsulting/projectify/docs/seo.md

 - Your page is not mobile friendly.
 Mobile users may struggle with tiny text, missing responsive layouts, or hard-to-tap buttons.
 Implement a responsive viewport, increase font sizes, and enlarge/space tap targets.
 - Clicks and taps on the page feel noticeably delayed and sluggish.
 Defer non-critical JavaScript, move work off the main thread, and reduce third-party script impact to improve the user experience.
 - Unable to retrieve DOM Size metric.
 The page may be inaccessible or the API is unavailable.

-# Asset optimization

-Django should compress assets and use webp for pictures.

 # Error pages